MileHacker Logo

 • A valid national driving license is necessary.
 For non-EU/EEA citizens, an International Driving Permit (IDP) is mandatory.

-• A credit card for the damage deposit is necessary.
+• A credit card as a security deposit is necessary.
 Major foreign and local companies have offices at TIA and in the city center.

 • Costs vary significantly based on car type, rental duration, and season, typically ranging from €30-€60+ per day.